estill01/FaceUI/README.md

 # FaceUI 👁👃👁
+> WIP project, but some super interesting stuff.
+Blinks and dialates pupils and has a tongue.

 Highly-parameterized anatomically-representative browser-based 3D face+head generator
-WIP project, but some super interesting stuff.
-Blinks and dialates pupils..

 - Generate a variety of realistic and non-realistic heads
 - Computationally combine features and faces